MiloSi/AR_Project/README.md

 <h2> face detected </h2>

 <p> I learned how to detecting face using opencv.
 But original program  was too slow. <br>
-My thought is to resize grayscale image 0.5 and operated using OpenCL. </p> <br>
+My thought is to resize grayscale image 0.5 and operate using OpenCL. </p> <br>

 ...